RHUDHRESH/emosup/START_GUIDE.md

 1. Run the test script: `python test_setup.py`
 2. Check error messages in the terminal
 3. Verify all prerequisites are installed
-4. Ensure Ollama is running and model is downloaded
+4. Ensure Groq is configured or Ollama is running with a model downloaded
 5. Check the main README.md for detailed troubleshooting

 ---